cfiebach/Python_For_Psychologists_25-26/_sources/setup.md

 The rest of this page provides more detail on installation procedures for each of the above elements, with separate instructions for each of the three major operating systems (`Windows`, `Mac OS`, and `Linux`).

 ### Some quick general notes on instructions

 - There is no difference between `Enter` and `Return` in these instructions, so just press whatever the equivalent on your keyboard is whenever one is stated
 - If you already have some of these things installed on your computer that should (theoretically) be okay.
-  However, you need to make sure that you are able to complete the steps described in [checking your install](#checking-your-install) without issue.
-  - For example, having multiple different `Python` installations on your computer can lead to incredibly frustrating issues that are very difficult to debug.
-    As such, if you have already installed `Python` via some other application (not `Miniconda`/`Anaconda`), it's strongly encouraged to uninstall it before following the instructions below.
+- Having multiple different `Python` installations on your computer can lead to frustrating issues that are very difficult to debug.
+Thus, if you have already installed `Python` via some other application (not `Miniconda`/`Anaconda`), it's strongly encouraged to uninstall it before following the instructions below.
+Alternatively, you should (be able to) assure that the basic needed functionality works in your setup.
+At the moment, this primarily involves running python interactively in jupyter notebooks.
-    You _must_ have `Python` installed via `Miniconda` for this course.

 ### OS-specific installation instructions